Resampling schemes in population annealing: Numerical and theoretical results: Introduction

 \section{Introduction}

 Without doubt the enormous increase in computing power over the past decades has paved the way to tackle ever more challenging problems.
 In parallel to this explosion in raw computing power, the design of efficient algorithms and their further refinement have turned out to be crucial for solving many hard computational tasks.
 One class of such problems requires the simulation of complex systems with rugged free-energy landscapes, such as spin glasses, polymers and frustrated systems~\cite{Janke2007}.
-In the recent past the population annealing (PA) framework has been shown to be rather successful in treating the aforementioned systems~\cite{Hukushima2003,Machta2010,Amey2018,Christiansen2019a}.
+In the recent past it has been shown that the population annealing (PA) framework can be rather successful in treating the aforementioned systems~\cite{Hukushima2003,Machta2010,Amey2018,Christiansen2019a}.

 PA is a simulation framework in which a population of $R$ replicas, i.e., $R$ configurations of the model under study, is collectively cooled from an initial high temperature to a final low temperature.
 Replicas evolve independently except at each temperature step where the population is reweighted and resampled (see Sec.~\ref{sec:algoPA} for details).
-Typically Markov chain Monte Carlo (MCMC) is used to evolve replicas between temperature steps but any update (including molecular dynamics) which is suitable for the studied model may be used~\cite{Amey2018,Christiansen2019a}.
-Each time the temperature is lowered, replicas acquire an importance weight corresponding to the change in temperature.
-Resampling, the subject of this study, in essence then is the ``translation'' of real-valued weights to integer numbers of copies to be made of each replica as the temperature is lowered in order to again evenly distribute the weight among all members of the population.
+Typically Markov chain Monte Carlo (MCMC) is used to evolve replicas between temperature steps but any update (including molecular dynamics) which is suitable for the studied model may be used~\cite{Amey2021,Christiansen2019a}.
+Each time the temperature is lowered, replicas acquire an importance weight resulting from the change in temperature.
+Resampling, the subject of this study, in essence then is the ``translation'' of real-valued weights to integer numbers of copies to be made of each replica as the temperature is lowered to again evenly distribute the weight among all members of the population.